Florian-Barthel/splatviz/README.md

 ### Video Widget
 The video widget creates a video sequence of a full rotation around the current object.
 Simply define the height of the camera and the rendering resolution.
 While the video is rendering, the UI is frozen.
-A loading screen is shown in the terminal output. <br>
+A loading screen is shown in the terminal output.

 🚧This feature is still under construction 🚧.
 Currently, it is not very intuitive to generate videos, as the camera position is only defined by the <b>Camera Height</b> parameter.
 This will be changed in the future.